 A Window Into The Wilds

 Greg has devoted much of his photographic career to showcasing the natural beauty of wild landscapes.
-His attention to detail is apparent in each step of his artistic process; from exploring new vantage points, to each image reproduction in the digital darkroom.
-Every piece offers his viewer a window into the breathtaking and uninterrupted landscape.
+His attention to detail is apparent in each step of his artistic process, from exploring new vantage points to each image reproduction in the digital darkroom.
+Every piece offers its viewer a window into the breathtaking and uninterrupted landscape.

-For landscape photographer Greg Osadchuk, it was picking up a camera for the first time at 9-years-old that marked the beginning of a lifelong passion and diverse career, which has since spanned more than 50 years.
+For landscape photographer Greg Osadchuk, it was picking up a camera for the first time at the age of 9 that marked the beginning of a lifelong passion and diverse career, which has since spanned more than 50 years.

-In 1984 with the newspaper workers on strike and frustrations mounting he had a idea.
+In the early 1980s, with the newspaper workers on strike and frustrations mounting, he had an idea.
 He picked up his medium format camera, a pocket full of 120 black and white film, and drove east into the Fraser Valley.
-By chance he pulled off to the shoulder of the road and walked into the woods following a creek as it snaked up the hillside.
+By chance, he pulled off to the shoulder of the road and walked into the woods following a creek as it snaked up the hillside.

 After many hours immersed in this refreshing, natural landscape, a new interest was born.
 The seed had been planted.